airbnb/chronon/proposals/CHIP-1.md

 - A `Cache` class that can be used for all the following steps
 - Cache metrics
 - Unit tests
-- Appropriate sizing

 The size of the cache should ideally be set in terms of maximum memory usage (e.g., 2GB) instead of in terms of maximum number of elements.
 Estimating memory usage is a [tricky problem](https://stackoverflow.com/questions/258120/what-is-the-memory-consumption-of-an-object-in-java?noredirect=1&lq=1) and [not something Caffeine provides out-of-the-box](https://stackoverflow.com/questions/73139235/how-to-set-maximum-memory-usage-in-caffeine#comment129179258_73139235).
 To achieve that, we can use the [Java Instrumentation library](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html) or [JAMM](https://github.com/jbellis/jamm), a library which is [commonly used alongside Caffeine](https://openjdk.org/jeps/8249196#:~:text=JAMM%20is%20routinely%20used%20with%20Caffeine%20to%20weigh%20the%20cache%20entries).
 If that proves difficult and we must stick with a maximum number of elements, the creator of Caffeine suggests sizing by [guessing, measuring, and repeating](https://stackoverflow.com/questions/39503105/caffeine-how-to-come-up-with-an-appropriate-cache-size#:~:text=best%20answer%20for%20sizing%20is%20to%20guess%2C%20measure%2C%20and%20repeat).

 ### Step 1: BatchIr Caching

-We start by caching the conversion from `batchBytes` to `FinalBatchIr` (the [toBatchIr function in FetcherBase](https://github.com/airbnb/chronon/blob/master/online/src/main/scala/ai/chronon/online/FetcherBase.scala#L102).
+We start by caching the conversion from `batchBytes` to `FinalBatchIr` (the [toBatchIr function in FetcherBase](https://github.com/airbnb/chronon/blob/master/online/src/main/scala/ai/chronon/online/FetcherBase.scala#L102)).

 To make testing easier, we'll disable this feature by default and enable it via Java Args.

 Results: I tested this in our QA environment.
-The QA environment has an end-to-end test that uses a small keyspace (only ~2.7K possible entity keys).
-The cache was able to store all possible batch IRs.
+The QA environment has an end-to-end test that uses a small keyspace and the cache was able to store all possible batch IRs.
 CPU usage for `toBatchIr` went from 10-14% to 0% and latency decreased by around 12%.

 ### Step 2: Batch GetRequest Caching